opnfv/ipv6/docs/setupservicevm/5-ipv6-configguide-scenario-1-native-os.rst

 * The hostname of OpenStack Controller+Network+Compute Node is ``opnfv-os-controller``, and the host IP address is ``192.168.0.10``
 * The hostname of OpenStack Compute Node is ``opnfv-os-compute``, and the host IP address is ``192.168.0.20``
-* Ubuntu 14.04 is installed
+* Ubuntu 14.04 or Fedora 21 is installed
 * We use ``opnfv`` as username to login.
 * We use ``devstack`` to install OpenStack Liberty.
 Please note that OpenStack Kilo can be used as well.